LeChucks-ScumBar/AllSKy/readme.md

 ## install gps
-For installing the gps-module I have used the install manuel from Allsky_go [AllskyGo_GPS_install](https://github.com/Chrise-2000/Allsky_Go/blob/main/C_Installation%20Manual%20v3.0.pdf) Use a usb-hps-module were you can connect with your pi.
+For installing the gps-module I have used the install manuel from Allsky_go [AllskyGo_GPS_install](https://github.com/Chrise-2000/Allsky_Go/blob/main/C_Installation%20Manual%20v3.0.pdf) Use a usb-gps-module were you can connect with your pi.
 IF you don´t want to use a or you haven`t an gps-module enter you coordinates in ~/allskygps_coords.txt

 ![Startrail](./Images/startrails-20260406.jpg)